roboflow/polygonzone/README.md

 1. Upload an image onto which you want to draw a polygon.
 2. Click on the points where you want to draw the polygon.
-3. Click "Enter" to save a polygon.
+3. Click on the intial point or press "Enter" to save a polygon.
 4. Continue to draw as many polygons as you need.
 5. Copy the NumPy array or JSON object that contains the coordinates of the polygons you have drawn.